lautarovculic/zDirb/README.md

 ## Description

 This Python script allows you to enumerate directories based on a provided URL and count the words in files located in those directories using a wordlist.
 It includes progress tracking with an interactive progress bar.
+In addition, you will be able to list subdomains and also by specific extensions.

 ## Prerequisites